ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Discussion

 The ASVspoof~5 evaluation set contains attacks that are generated with techniques different to those used in generating the training and development data (\S~\ref{sec:results}).
 Nonetheless, with the pursuit of generalizable solutions being core to the ASVspoof initiative from its inception, we were interested to observe how well the top submissions perform when tested using data from different domains and databases.

 We invited authors of the top-5 submissions to the Track~1 open condition to participate in a post-challenge, cross-dataset evaluation.
 Four accepted.
 Using their challenge submission systems, they scored additional subsets of 3k bona fide and 3k spoof/deepfake utterances contained in the 2015, 2019 (logical access) and the 2021 (logical access and deepfake) ASVspoof challenge datasets as well as the In-the-wild (ITW) dataset~\cite{muller22_interspeech}.
 The previous ASVspoof datasets are sourced from the VCTK database~\cite{yamagishiCSTRVCTKCorpus2019}, while the ITW dataset contains bona fide and spoof/deepfake utterances of 58 celebrities and politicians, all collected from social networks and video streaming platforms.
+As a sanity check, we included a subset of the ASVspoof~5 Track~1 evaluation data containing 3k bona fide and 3k spoof/deepfake utterances so that we could check the correspondence to the scores in each team's initial submission.

 Results are presented in Table~\ref{tab:submissions-cross-db-results}.
 For all four systems, EERs for the smaller ASVspoof~5 Track~1 subset are similar to corresponding results for the full set shown in Figure~\ref{fig:results_all_t1}\subref{fig:result_all_t1_open}.
 However, when tested with the other ASVspoof and ITW subsets, and with only one exception (\textit{T43}, ITW), EERs increase to over 10\% for all four systems.
 Across the six subsets, none of the four systems performs substantially better than others.